GLOSSARY

 Insulation material classes

 Insulation material classes are defined in DIN EN 60085.
-An insulating material class defines insulating materials (such as enameled copper wire) in terms of their maximum operating temperature.
+An insulating material class defines insulating materials (such as paint insulation or insulating materials) with regard to their maximum operating temperature.
 The classes refer to both electrical insulating materials (EIM) and electrical insulating systems (EIS).
-In electrical engineering, electronic components can reach very high temperatures, which can impair or destroy insulation.
-The insulating material classes are therefore intended to prevent thermal decomposition from destroying the insulating materials during use or rendering them inoperable.
-The insulating materials are divided into heat classes with different limit temperatures according to their heat resistance.
-These temperatures must not be permanently exceeded during operation in order to guarantee a long service life.
+In electrical engineering, electronic equipment can reach very high temperatures, which can impair or destroy the insulation.
+The insulating material classes are therefore intended to prevent thermal decomposition from destroying the insulating materials during operation or rendering them inoperable.
+The insulating materials are divided into heat classes with different limit temperatures in terms of their heat resistance.
+These temperatures must not be permanently exceeded during operation in order to guarantee a sufficient service life.

 RTE* relative thermal resistance index